James W. McGlothlin

 Frances G. McGlothlin

-Frances is currently senior vice president of UC Fine Arts in New York, New York.
-She is a board member of the United Coal Company Charitable Foundation and the James W. and Frances G. McGlothlin Foundation.
+Fran McGlothlin is a board member of the United Company Foundation and the James W. Frances G. McGlothlin Foundation.